 NTIA provided clarification that the scope of the subcommittee's work effort should concentrate on 6G services only.
-This effort should consider generally the benefits to federal government user, the positives for the federal government as a user of federal equities, and how federal agencies can benefit broadly from 6G.
+This effort should consider generally the benefits of 6G, the positives for the federal government as a user of federal equities, and how federal agencies can benefit broadly from 6G.